IORoot/HouseQuests_wiki/docs/Features/intro_panel.md

 ## 🔗 Quick Links

-There are some quick links on the right-side of the panel to help you get to some useful resources.
+There are some quick links on the right side of the panel to help you get to some useful resources.

 ## 💀 Disabling the panel